Adslot/badargument/README.md

 var myArgsMustBe = badargument.factory(
   badargument.defaultTests(),
   {
+    // This is more powerful
     B: {message: 'is not a banana', condition: function(arg) {return !(arg instanceof Banana)}},

+    // This is faster because it gets inlined
     red: {message: 'is not red', condition: '!arg || arg.color !== "red"'}
   }
 );